 It was a joke, because he willed it so, and so the bodies behind him were willed to laugh.

 “I hope your reporters are listening.
 I hope they are covering this.
-They’re not good reporters if they’re not.
-I hope they plan to prove what good reporters they are.
+They were so good at my meeting.
+I hope they plan to prove what good reporters they are today.
 Are you sending me your best reporters, mayor?
 Go ahead, send them out.
 Let them see where I am, and all the helpful support I have brought you.”

 There was some time waiting then.
 The mayor would have to access the codes to turn the speaker on at his end.
 Of course he would.
 It was made that way.
 You had to have protocols, unless you knew the back door, and if you were the architect, you did.

 “In a time of emergency, we send out our police first.”